AleMorales9011/ForgeWare/012-POO/POO_2.md

 ```
 # Repetition Structures/ Loops

-Allow you to execute a block of code multiple times based on a certain condition
+Allow you to execute a `block of code` multiple times based on a certain condition

 # While loop

-This is the most basic loop construct.
-It repeatedly executes a code block as long as a specified condition is evaluated as true.
+This is the most basic `loop construct`.
+It repeatedly executes a code block if a specified condition is evaluated as true.

 ```java
 while (condition) {